 "I’ve never paid for any advertising and I never will.
 It's purely word of mouth," says Elly Curshen, the owner of the Pear Café in Bristol.

 The Pear Café is a little gem close to the centre of Bristol city centre, offering breakfasts, lunches, great coffee and wonderful cakes.
 Everything is made from scratch, using many Fair Trade and organic ingredients.
-Set up in 2006, the café has been busy from the off, thanks to its location and a strong following on Twitter.
+The café has been busy from the off, thanks to its location and a strong following on Twitter.

 "Twitter has been great.
 It has been a big part of our marketing," says Elly.
 "We have a website with our permanent menu and I tweet the specials every day so lots of customers see the tweets and come in as a result."